+31 (0)73 220 2000 | info@brandcompliance.com

 * Consider, for example, the use of an incorrect version of a document.

-It is important that a nonconformity within the management system is solved properly and adequately.
+It is important that nonconformities within the management system are solved properly and adequately.
 Dealing with nonconformities can be done in different ways.
 It is important that the method matches the standard against which you want to be certified.
 There are a number of points for attention that must be followed in order to arrive at a thorough handling of the nonconformity.

 We list the points of attention for you: